qchemlab-embedding/2023-07-14-workshop/_episodes/03-staging-area.md

 > ab990f4 saving three months of miscellaneous uncommitted work
 > ```
 >
-> Discuss these examples.
+> Let's discuss these examples.
 Can you anticipate problems?
 {: .challenge}

 We want to have nice commits.
 But we also want to "save often"